Read IRS Publication 970, Tax Benefits for Education to see which federal income tax benefits might apply to your situation. Here are some highlights:

-A Coverdell Education Savings Account allows up to $2,000 a year to be put aside for a student’s education expenses (elementary, secondary, or college).
+A Coverdell Education Savings Account allows up to $2,000 a year to be put aside for a student’s education expenses (elementary, secondary, or college or career school).

 A QTP/529 plan is established by a state or school so that you can either prepay or save up to pay education-related expenses.
 Once you’re in college or career school and you withdraw money from your account to pay your education expenses, the money you withdraw will not be taxed.
 Learn more about state 529 plans.
 To find out whether the college you plan to attend participates in a QTP, ask the financial aid or admissions staff.